 Breast cancer screening and prevention

 Breast cancer is a major health issue for women.
 The causes of breast cancer are not fully understood and opportunities for preventing the disease are extremely limited.
-Age is the best indicator of risk, with over 76% of all breast cancer occurring in women aged over 50.
+Age is the best indicator of risk, with more than 75% of all breast cancer occurring in women aged over 50.

-The most effective proven method of intervention, to reduce death and illness from breast cancer, is through regular screening of women at risk using mammography (screening mammogram).
+The most effective proven method of intervention, to reduce death and illness from breast cancer, is through regular screening of women using mammography (breast x-ray).
 Finding breast cancer early reduces the chances of dying from the disease and can simplify treatment and reduce recovery time.

 While some risk factors may not be within your control, adopting a healthy lifestyle can help reduce your risk of getting breast cancer.

 - Maintain a healthy body weight—for most women, a waistline measurement of less than 80cm or body mass index (BMI) less than 25 significantly decreases your risk of breast cancer.

 - Eat a healthy and balanced diet—enjoy a wide variety of nutritious foods each day, including plenty of fresh fruits and vegetables.

 - Be active—regular physical activity has been shown to reduce the risk of breast cancer.
 You should aim for 30 minutes or more of physical activity every day.

 - Avoid or limit alcohol intake—if you choose to drink, try to limit your alcohol intake to 1 or less standard alcoholic drink per day.